 Due to particular laws and companies present in different host nations, tickets for the Olympics are sold through authorized ticket resellers, often referred to by their acronym: ATRs.
 Even though the cost of airfare varies from location to location, the cost of each ticket remains relatively similar depending on local tax law.
 These tickets must be purchased through the ATR representing your current country of residence.
 The ATR generally used in the United States to purchase Olympic tickets is CoSport.

 In 2021, the International Olympic Committee (IOC) struck a massive hospitality bill that may make ATRs a redundant model.
-Instead of relying on countries to appoint their own local ATRs, an international IOC-approved website will be maintained from which hopeful attendees can purchase tickets to the games starting with the 2024 Olympic Games in Milan.
-It is to be seen how this will roll out and how local ATRs will respond, but it's certainly something to keep in mind when buying Olympic tickets in the future.
+Instead of relying on countries to appoint their own local ATRs, an international IOC-approved website will be maintained from which hopeful attendees can purchase tickets to the games starting with the 2024 Olympic Games in Paris.
+It is to be seen how this will roll out and how local ATRs will respond, but it’s certainly something to keep in mind when buying Olympic tickets in the future.